 In the first century A.D., a huge castrum protected the port of the Roman city of Eburodunum.
 Now called Yverdon-les-Bains, there are still a few vestiges of the castrum visible in the centre of the city.
-With the app for smartphone and tablet available, visitors can enjoy an enhanced reality tour of the castrum.

 In 325, the Romans of Eburodunum/Yverdon built a castrum to protect the port from Alemanni attacks.
 On the shores of Lake Neuchâtel, Eburodunum was the main river/lake base north of the Alps and occupied a strategic position on the main communication routes.
 Research suggests that the Romans became integrated into the local population, adopted many local customs and developed their own.